How to improve your personal cash flow in 7 easy steps

 Unused subscriptions, dining out too often, impulse buys, and overdraft fees.
 Tracking helps catch these.

-Trusted apps like YNAB and Mint use secure, bank-grade encryption.
+Trusted apps like YNAB use secure, bank-grade encryption.
 Turn on two-factor authentication for added security.

-You can read more practical tips and personal finance guides like "how to improve your personal cash flow" in the Strategy section and Blog of H2T Funding.
+You can read more practical tips and personal finance guides like how to improve your personal cash flow in the Strategy section and Cash Flow & Saving Strategies of H2T Funding.

 Ngan Pham